-How applicants can make representations to the Chief Officer about information they may release on a DBS certificate.
+The process for making representations to the Chief Officer, regarding information that may be released on a DBS certificate.

-- if it is unclear whether the position for which the applicant is applying really does require the disclosure of such information
+- if it is unclear whether the position for which the applicant is applying requires the disclosure of such information

 - where the information may indicate a state of affairs that is out of date or no longer true